Listowel, Ontario: Economic expansion

-1950s - present
+1950s–present

 On February 28, 1959, the roof of the Listowel Memorial Arena collapsed under heavy snow, burying a boys' hockey team playing a scrimmage game.
 Seven players, along with a referee and recreation director, were killed in the collapse in what was described by the Waterloo Region Record as "Listowel's darkest day".
 The arena was rebuilt and closed in 2017 following the construction of the Steve Kerr Memorial Complex.
 The arena was demolished on February 2, 2021.

 On March 17, 2011, the local dollar store caught fire and its roof collapsed, killing volunteer firefighters Ray Walter (30) and Ken Rea (56).
 Listowel mourned the loss, closing major streets and posting black ribbons all over town in honour of the fallen firefighters.
 Paddyfest festivities continued to honour Kinsman Ray Walter, but in a somber fashion.

-Between the 2016 and 2021 Censuses, Listowel's population grew by 26.7 percent, helping drive North Perth's population growth to 18.3 percent.
+Between the 2016 and 2021 censuses, Listowel's population grew by 26.7 percent, helping drive North Perth's population growth to 18.3 percent.

 Education

-Public education in Listowel is administered by the Avon Maitland District School Board, who manage Listowel District Secondary School and elementary schools Listowel Eastdale Public School and North Perth Westfield Elementary School.
-North Perth Westfield Elementary School, an amalgamation of Wallace Public School and Listowel Central School, accepted its first cohort of students in September 2016.
+Public education in Listowel is administered by Avon Maitland District School Board; who manage Listowel District Secondary School, Eastdale Public School and Westfield Elementary School.
+North Perth Westfield Elementary School, an amalgamation of Wallace Public School (in adjacent Wallace township) and Listowel Central Public School, accepted its first cohort of students in September 2016.
+The former Listowel Central Public School building was subsequently sold and now houses the private Listowel Christian School.